simphotonics/lazy_memo/README.md

   }

   // To run this program navigate to
-  // the folder 'lazy/example'
+  // root folder of you local copy of the package lazy_memo
-  // in your terminal and type:
+  // in use the command:
   //
-  // # dart --enable-experiment==non-nullable bin/lazy_function_example.dart
+  // # dart example/bin/lazy_function_example.dart
   //
   // followed by enter.
   void main() {